realXtend/doc/netgames/netgames-rex-2012.rst

 works.

 The fish themselves are normal replicated entities for which the server is authorative.
-That required an additional trick to be able to implement the collision detection for plankton eating using the physics engine: By default, physics are executed on the server and authorative there.
+(XXX rewrite this? was it also a bit opposite: the mouth was needed to get the right volume (and place) for the volume triggering of the eating, and then it was of course just natural -- allthough interesting -- that it had to be put to client side?
+XXX: That required an additional trick to be able to implement the collision detection for plankton eating using the physics engine:
+By default, physics are executed on the server and authorative there.
 However, as the plankton particles do not even exist there but are on the clients only, we added a local invisible mouth entity to the otherwise networked fish.
-This way client side physics works for detecting collisions of the fish mouths and the plankton.
+This way client side physics works for detecting collisions of the fish mouths and the plankton.)

 Creating this setup obviously required designing and implementing the code with networking in mind -- in this case, the system definitely does not hide all the intricacies of networked games from the developer.
-The same uniform programming model is applied, certain entities are just configured to the local-only mode.
+Arguably, though, the entity system (and/or the platform?) made the issue quite nice to deal with.
+Whether something is executed on a client or server is basically just a matter of configuration in the Tundra SDK (the Script component has that in an attribute, so can be even set from the GUI, but is typical in Tundra scripts to handle that in code).
 Also the fact that in the Tundra SDK we have the same API both in the server and client executables (the core is the same) enabled an incremental development path here: first all the functionality was server side, but as the amount of networking grew to be too much, it was quite straightforward to change the same code to be executed on the client side only instead.
-As possible improvements for the future, both automated interest management to optimize network messaging, and easy robust ways to configure replicated vs. local execution are interesting.
+As possible improvements for the future, both automated interest management to optimize network messaging, which is discussed later in this article, and possible even easier means to configure ways and places of execution are interesting.

 (analysis of the Ludocraft's Circus code?)